 Schools that receive public funding are subject to guidelines determined by their respective state legislatures and the federal government. (see above).
 Schools that are part of larger systems may also be subject to additional guidelines.

 FIT's Commitment to Web Accessibility

 The Web Communications Team works diligently to ensure the accessibility of the FIT website.
-The site is built in such a way that utilizes cascading style sheets (CSS) which allow for separation of text from presentation so that the text can be reformatted for different devices including screen readers.
-The site uses Flash very minimally and only for non-essential/decorative content.
-The content management system prompts content creators to supply text equivalents to non-text elements such as pictures and graphics.
-The college is working to provide text alternatives to video and audio content.
+The site utilizes cascading style sheets (CSS), which allow for separation of text from presentation so that the text can be reformatted for different devices, including screen readers.
+This site uses Flash very minimally and only for non-essential/decorative content.
+Our content management system prompts content creators to supply text equivalents to non-text elements such as pictures and graphics.
+The college is continually working to provide text alternatives to video and audio content.

 Best Practices for FIT Web Editors

 - use consistent navigation